OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/Orbit SDK/deployment-rollup.md

 5. **MaxInitCodeSize**: Similar to `MaxCodeSize`, this parameter defines the maximum size for the **initialization** code on your Orbit chain.
 The Ethereum mainnet limit is 49,152 Bytes for reference.

 To make the configuration process user-friendly, the Orbit SDK includes an API named `prepareChainConfig`.
 This API allows you to input the above parameters and receive a `chainConfig` JSON string in return.
-Any parameters not provided will default to standard values, which are detailed in the [Orbit SDK documentation](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1f251f76a55bc1081f50938b0aa9f7965660ebf7/src/prepareChainConfig.ts#L3-L31).
+Any parameters not provided will default to standard values, which are detailed in the [Orbit SDK](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1f251f76a55bc1081f50938b0aa9f7965660ebf7/src/prepareChainConfig.ts#L3-L31).

 Here is an example of how to use the `prepareChainConfig` API in the Orbit SDK to set up a chain with a specific `chainId`, an `InitialChainOwner` (denoted as `deployer_address`), and configure it as an Rollup chain: